rikulo/eul/README.md

 [Rikulo EUL](http://rikulo.org) (Embeddable User-interface Language) is a markup language allowing developers to define user-interface in HTML 5 and XML.

-Unlike [Rikulo UXL](https://github.com/rikulo/rikulo-uxl), which compiles the markup language to Dart, EUL is interpreted at run time and can be embedded in Dart code or HTML pages.
+Unlike [Rikulo UXL](https://github.com/rikulo/rikulo-uxl), which compiles the markup language to Dart, EUL is interpreted at run time and can be embedded in Dart code (as a string) or HTML pages (as a HTML fragment).

+> Rikulo UXL is an experimental project heavily depending on mirrors.
+[Rikulo UXL](https://github.com/rikulo/rikulo-uxl) is suggested instead if applicable.

 * [Home](http://rikulo.org)
 * [Documentation](http://docs.rikulo.org)